7-year-old girl killed, father shot while sitting at McDonald’s drive-thru in Chicago

-According to police, the incident happened around 4:20 p.m. in Chicago’s Homan Square.
+According to police, the incident happened around 4:20 p.m. in the 3200 block of W. Roosevelt in Chicago’s Homan Square.

-Chicago police put the wounded girl in a squad car and administered CPR while she was transported to John H. Stroger Hospital, where she was pronounced dead.
-The father, Janate Adams, was transported by Chicago Fire paramedics to the same hospital, where he was in stable condition.
+Chicago police put the wounded girl in a squad car and administered CPR while she was transported to Stroger, where she was pronounced dead.
+The father of the 7-year-old was transported by Chicago Fire paramedics to John H. Stroger Hospital.

 Jaslyn’s grandmother told WGN that her son called her after the shooting.
 “They shot my baby,” he said.